liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/06-token-based-authentication.markdown

 - By user ID

 Token-based authentication only supports email address and screen name.
 If
-@product@ is configured to use user ID when a token-based authentication is attempted, the `TokenAutoLogin` class logs this warning:
+@sharepoint@ is configured to use user ID when a token-based authentication is attempted, the `TokenAutoLogin` class logs this warning:

     Incompatible setting for: company.security.auth.type

 Please note that the above sources are fully trusted.

-Furthermore, you must use a security mechanism external to @product@, such as a fronting web server like Apache.
-The chosen fronting solution must prevent malicious @product@ user impersonation that otherwise might be possible by sending HTTP requests directly to @product@ from the client's web browser.
+Furthermore, you must use a security mechanism external to @sharepoint@, such as a fronting web server like Apache.
+The chosen fronting solution must prevent malicious @sharepoint@ user impersonation that otherwise might be possible by sending HTTP requests directly to @sharepoint@ from the client's web browser.

 Token-based authentication is disabled by default.
 To manage token- based SSO authentication, navigate to Control Panel &rarr;